 What Are the Requirements of the EU General Data Protection Regulation?

-We have introduced technical and organizational procedures to ensure our data processing security, and we are continuously developing these further.
+We have introduced technical and organizational procedures (German only) to ensure our data processing security, and we are continuously developing these further.

 Where Is My Data Stored?